-R{ESR}-The equivalent series resistance of the output capacitor.
+Where R{ESR} is the equivalent series resistance of the output capacitor.

-For ceramic capacitors, capacitance dominates the impedance at the switching frequency.
-This is the primary cause of the output-voltage ripple.
-To simplify calculations, estimate the output-voltage ripple as:
+For ceramic capacitors, capacitance dominates the impedance at the switching frequency, can is the primary cause of the output-voltage ripple.
+For simplification, estimate the output voltage ripple as: